10 good reasons why your garden needs a greenhouse

 Using a greenhouse lets you create a microclimate, as you can control the temperature and climate somewhat.

 Plants generally love warm and humid environments, as it enhances their growth.
-A benefit of greenhouse growing is that you trap the heat and water vapour inside, so the warmth and humidity are maintained in the greenhouse.
+A benefit of greenhouse growing is that you trap the heat and water vapour inside, so the warmth and humidity are maintained inside.

 3. Grow all year round